Santo Santoro

-Santo Santoro (born 27 April 1956) is a former Australian politician and a former deputy leader of the Liberal Party in Queensland.
-He was a member of the Legislative Assembly of Queensland from 1989 to 2001; and a member of the Australian Senate from 2002 to 2007, representing the state of Queensland.
-He resigned from John Howard's ministry and from the Senate in the wake of a number of breaches of the Ministerial Code of Conduct and of the Register of Senators' Interests.
+Santo Santoro (born 27 April 1956) is an Australian former politician and a former deputy leader of the Liberal Party in Queensland.
+He was a member of the Legislative Assembly of Queensland from 1989 to 2001, and a member of the Australian Senate from 2002 to 2007, representing the state of Queensland.
+He resigned from John Howard's ministry, and from the Senate, in the wake of a number of breaches of the Ministerial Code of Conduct and of the Register of Senators' Interests.
 He now works as a lobbyist.

 Early life

 Born in Sicily, Italy in 1956, Santoro emigrated to Australia with his family at the age of 5.
 He was educated at Marist College Rosalie in Brisbane before attending the University of Queensland, where he was awarded the degrees of Bachelor of Arts and Bachelor of Economics with honours.

 Queensland state politics

 Santoro was elected to the Legislative Assembly of Queensland as Liberal member for Merthyr in Brisbane from 13 May 1989 until 19 September 1992.
+He first contested the seat at the 1986 state election against Liberal-turned-National incumbent and Transport Minister Don Lane, and finished third on the primary vote.
+However, he was only 30 votes behind the Labor challenger, so if 30 Australian Democrats voters had preferenced him ahead of Labor, he would have overtaken Labor for second place and defeated Lane on Labor preferences.

+Lane was forced out of politics in January 1989 after admitting to rorting funds.
+Santoro then contested a by-election in May and was elected on National preferences.
+The by-election was the first sign of serious trouble for the National government, which was hemorrhaging support in the wake of the Fitzgerald Inquiry.
+At the state election later that year, Santoro was almost swept up in the massive Labor wave that swept through Brisbane; he only held on to his seat by 164 votes after all preferences were distributed, and was one of only five Liberals elected from Brisbane.

-He was then elected as member for Clayfield from 19 September 1992 until he was defeated on 17 February 2001 by Liddy Clark.
+Merthyr was abolished in 1992, and Santoro followed most of his constituents into the re-created seat of Clayfield, which he held from 19 September 1992 until he was defeated on 17 February 2001 by Liddy Clark.

+Santoro was the deputy leader of the State Liberal Party from 1992 to 1995.
 From 26 February 1996 to 26 June 1998, he was the State Minister for Training and Industrial Relations.

-He was also the deputy leader of the State Liberal Party from 1992 to 1995.